What are the best car insurance comparison sites?

 It stands to reason that the less you drive, the less risk there is of you having an accident and making a claim.
 All insurers ask you to input your annual mileage when you get a quote - so try and be accurate with it and make sure you're not paying for mileage you don't need.

-You should also be truthful when setting a yearly mileage, as you could end up invalidating your policy and jeopardising a claim if not.
+You should also be truthful when setting a yearly mileage, as you could end up invalidating your car insurance policy and jeopardising a claim if not.

 5. Keep your car secure